 Power BI, unlike other related applications, has its own difference and properties which has motivated many to use it, since its initiation by Windows.

 Here are the Main Features of Power BI that will help you understand it better:

 - One of the main features of Power BI is to enable the collection of various data schema through a well-established channel in order to gain a common data model for various purposes.

 - Power BI also powers the work of Microsoft’s digital assistant, called Cortana, which works similar to that of Google’s.
-Voice recognition search results is its main feature and are seen in mobile phones than in any other electronic devices.
+Voice recognition search results is its main feature and are seen in mobile phones than in any other electronic device.

 - Power BI is able to draw a connection between various data sources from various locations like Salesforce, Microsoft and etc., through its ‘built-in connector tools’.